himstar/Magic-URL-Data-Extractor/README.md

    magic.product.fetchurl.js
 ```
 Magic URL extractor is a cross domain data extractor plugin, we are busy in developing a optimize plugin for various purpose.
-Till now use this plugin to extract cross domain commerce product details with URL (at this time plugin in beta version so only support top e commerce sites in India).
+Till them use this plugin to extract cross domain commerce product details with URL (at this time plugin in beta version so only support top e commerce sites in India).

 <img src="img/url-extractor.gif">